-Kyle Scheele is an inspiring speaker, writer, and youth expert who has challenged tens of thousands of teens across the nation to live better stories.
+Kyle Scheele is an inspiring author, speaker, and cardboarder who has challenged tens of thousands of students across the nation to build a better world.

-OHHH.
+A. OHHH.
 Okay.
 My bad.
-Back in high school, I was the Student Council Assemblies Chair – and later the Student Body President –so I was always leading assemblies and giving announcements and that sort of thing.
+Back in high school, I was Student Body President – and before that I was the guy who helped lead all the assemblies–so I was always standing in front of a bunch of people and giving announcements and that sort of thing.
 During college and afterwards, I continued to get offers to speak at various events here and there, and I always loved it.
 Eventually I decided to take the plunge and do it for a living.

 That’s all good advice, but I already wasn’t doing any of those things.
 And when it came to advice about what TO do, they didn’t have any.